Framer vs Squarespace: Which Website Builder Is Best in 2024?

 After sharing the challenge and my Squarespace review on YouTube and documenting the journey on Twitter, I was asked multiple times to compare the two, so here I am.

-Enough with the introduction; let’s just right in!
+Enough with the introduction; let’s jump right in!

 Takeaways